EOSIO/eosio-explorer/docs/pages/detail-pages/account-detail-page.md

 ## Account Raw JSON

 A panel containing a visualization of the raw JSON data of the account.
-This is taken directly from the currently connected MongoDB service.
 If you are currently connected to nodeos instances in a development environment, many of the fields here may contains values of `-1`.